Bhargav-saikia1999/DCS/README.md

 ## DIGITAL COMMUNICATION RECEIVER

+<p>Digital communication
+system is used to transport an information bearing signal from the source to a user destination via a communication channel.
+Error coding is used for error free communication in different digital data comm.
+Systems such as network comm., satellite and cellular comm. and deep space communication</p>
 <p>Digital communication system is used to transport an information bearing
 signal from the source to a user destination via a communication channel.Every communication channel is exposed to different kinds of noise sources which cause some